UW-Libraries/druw-infrastructure/README.md

 ## cd into /vagrant dir and run ansible playbook
 `cd /vagrant`
-`ansible-playbook -i inventory playbook.yml`
+`ansible-playbook -i inventory druw.yml`

 * You will have to start the following commands manually.
 You will probably also have to hit enter to return your prompt after each service starts up.
-`cd /home/vagrant/sufia`
+`cd /home/vagrant/druw`
 * Start development solr
 `bundle exec solr_wrapper -d solr/config/ --collection_name hydra-development &`
 * Start FCRepo - your fedora project instance
 `bundle exec fcrepo_wrapper -p 8984 &`
-* Start development rails server (needs to start as sudo until I figure out perms)
+* Start development rails server
-`sudo rails server -b 0.0.0.0`
+`rails server -b 0.0.0.0`

 ## Check Sufia is Running
 Open a browser and go to http://localhost:3000.
 The initial load will take a bit (you'll see activity in SSH window as the rails server processes the request).